How to grow spinach is as easy as pudding and pie; actually a lot simpler.

 Then slice the spinach leaves into smallish pieces, and drop them into the pot.
 They boil down to nothing, so pile them up.

-Add just a tad of boiling water, and boil hard for about five minutes, with the lid on.
+Add just a tad of hot water, and boil hard for about five minutes, depending on how mature the leaves are, with the lid on.
 How to cook spinach couldn't be easier.

 Eggs Florentine is our favourite breakfast; we enjoy it almost daily.
 The rich green phytochemicals plus the protein and vitamin B12 in eggs makes for a perfect food.
 Plus it has zero starch if you're concerned about your weight, or are on the banting diet.